 The current government wants to move toward inclusion, closing specialized schools and having students attend regular schools.
 SIT students consider the resources, challenges, and benefits associated with special needs schools and discuss the cost-benefit of special education.
 For comparison, students also visit a traditional school.

 Student visit a number of NGOs, which deliver health services in spaces that government does not.
 Students consider the challenges governments can face in delivering services on a small scale in holistic ways.

-In the past, NGOs like The Valley Trust provided primary health care to black communities that the apartheid government neglected and oppressed; presently, these NGOs continue to provide services working in tandem with government and funders in areas that are difficult to operate in.
-Other NGOs, like Onevoice, work in government schools to complement the life skills programs in the curriculum and make an impact regarding behavioral changes necessitated by the HIV epidemic.
+In the past, NGOs like The Valley Trust provided primary healthcare to black communities that the apartheid government neglected and oppressed; presently, these NGOs continue to provide services working in tandem with government and funders in areas that are difficult to operate in.
+Other NGOs, including Onevoice, work in government schools to complement the life skills programs in the curriculum and make an impact regarding behavioral changes necessitated by the HIV epidemic.